react-epfl/graasp-developers/source/index.html.md

   [&format=<format string>]
 ```

-Fetching multiple `app-instance-resources`, matching a specific filter passed as a query string:
+Fetching multiple `AppInstanceResource` objects, matching a specific filter passed as a query string:

 **Query parameters:**

-  - **appInstanceId:** The `app-instance`'s ID.
+  - **appInstanceId:** The `AppInstance`'s ID.
 Mandatory.
-  - **userId:** If one is trying to fetch other user's `app-instance-resources`, this parameter should be present.
+  - **userId:** If one is trying to fetch other user's `AppInstanceResource` objects, this parameter should be present.
 Only a Graasp user with admin rights over the app can make this request.
   - **type:** To filter a specific *type*.
   - **format:** To filter a specific *format*.

 ## Update

-To update an `app-instance-resource` one should issue a `PATCH` request to `/app-instance-resources/<id>`
+To update an `AppInstanceResource` one should issue a `PATCH` request to `/app-instance-resources/<id>`

 ```json
 {